Matth26/anyboardpawn/README.md

 ## examples
 In the folder *examples* few arduino sketch example can be found.
 These programs are example programs using the accelerometer ADXL345.
 In order to run those example, the libraries contained in the folder */examples/libraries* have to be copied and pasted in the Arduino's *libraries* folder.

+##License

+See the licencse.txt file for license rights and limitations (MIT).